aporlowski/pi-sdr/README.md

 - [Raspberry Pi 4 Model B Starter Kit 8GB](https://www.amazon.com/dp/B08DJ9MLHV?psc=1&smid=A30ZYR2W3VAJ0A&ref_=chk_typ_imgToDp) $94.99 (cheaper, smaller RAM models should work as well)
 - [Samsung EVO 32 GB micro SD card](https://www.amazon.com/dp/B06XWN9Q99?psc=1&smid=ATVPDKIKX0DER&ref_=chk_typ_imgToDp) $7.49
 - [PI-TOP [4] DIY Edition Case](https://www.amazon.com/dp/B08N6B8M1H) $99.95
 - [RTL-SDR Blog V3 Dongle and Antenna Kit](https://www.amazon.com/RTL-SDR-Blog-RTL2832U-Software-Defined/dp/B011HVUEME/) $39.95 (in the tutorial below [this](https://www.amazon.com/gp/product/B00UAB79WG/) cheaper $ 19.99 SDR dongle was used instead.
-The reccommended dongle should provide better radio reception, and require no deviation from the tutorial)
+The reccommended dongle should provide better radio reception with less corerection and less drift compared to a cheaper dongle, and it should require no deviation from the tutorial)
 - **Total $242.38 not including tax, or $139.9 with existing Pi and SD card** (You can redudece the price by $40 or more by using cheaper Raspberry Pi's and SDR dongles)

 ### Car Plug in Model